Ali Shobeiri

 Gillian Rose

 This talk will explore the visual culture of what Orit Halpern and Robert Mitchell call ‘the smartness mandate.’
 The smartness mandate, in brief, is a neoliberal entrepreneurial discourse that assumes that the world is a dynamic system in permanent crisis, and that the necessary resilience to weather such crises requires the computational analysis of big data.
-Animated images are central to this mandate in two ways: as means of visualising data in order to act upon it, and as a form of picturing the life that emerges under conditions of such smartness.
-The talk will elaborate this argument, particularly focussing on the legacies of photography for smart visual culture; it will also examine why it matters that so many animations are held in place across urban screens.
+Cities are a key site through which the technologies and imaginaries of the mandate are enacted.
+Animated images are central to the urban smartness mandate in three ways: as means of visualising urban data in order to act upon it; as a way of picturing the life that emerges under conditions of such smartness; and as three-dimensional softimagery distributed across urban screens.
+The lecture will affirm that some animations of the mandate do indeed act as proxy-like placeholders referring to a real city elsewhere.
+Other animations, however, make different epistemic claims about the urban, in which the provisionality of the placeholder is entangled with simulation.
+In both cases, however, the forms of human life which emerge as these animated placeholders are seen enact similar forms of epistemic violence – and this becomes particularly evident when these various animations are themselves emplaced, on and between the multiple urban screens that hold them.

 Gillian Rose is Professor of Human Geography at the University of Oxford and a Fellow of the British Academy.
-She is the author of Feminism and Geography (Polity, 1993), Doing Family Photography (Ashgate, 2010) and Visual Methodologies (Sage, fifth edition 2023), and editor of Seeing the City Digitally (Taylor & Francis 2022).
-She is currently working on a book provisionally entitled Animated Urbanism: Bringing Cities to Digital Life.
+She is the author of Feminism and Geography (Polity, 1993), Doing Family Photography (Ashgate, 2010) and Visual Methodologies (Sage, fifth edition 2023), co-author with Monica Degen of The New Urban Aesthetic (Bloomsbury 2022) and editor of Seeing Cities Digitally (Amsterdam University Press, 2022).
+Her next book is titled Animated Urbanism: Bringing Cities to Smart Digital Life and will be published by Minnesota University Press next year.

 Munem Wasif